-The Association shall comprise eligible literary agencies, such literary agencies to be defined as Member Agencies.
-Member Agencies shall elect a Committee that shall be responsible for making and implementing day-to-day decisions in relation to the affairs of the Association and on its behalf.
-The Committee shall consist of seven Committee Members: four ‘Officers’, being a President, a Vice-President, a Secretary and a Treasurer.
+Member Agencies shall elect who will sit on the Committee.
+The Committee shall be responsible for making and implementing day-to-day decisions in relation to the affairs of the Association and on its behalf.
+The Committee shall consist of seven ‘Committee Members’: three ‘Ordinary Committee Members’ and four ‘Officers’, being a President, a Vice-President, a Secretary and a Treasurer.

 Unless expressly authorised at an Annual or Extraordinary Meeting of the Association, no two agents employed by the same Member Agency shall be elected to the Committee at the same time.
-Any agent of a Member Agency shall be eligible for election as President so long as s/he has been a full-time authors’ agent for not less than seven years, and any agent of a Member Agency shall be eligible for election as any other Officer on the Committee so long as s/he has been a full-time authors’ agent for not less than five years; such restrictions are to be subject to the discretion of the Committee.
+Any agent of a Member Agency shall be eligible for election as President so long as they have been a full-time authors’ agent for not less than seven years, and any agent of a Member Agency shall be eligible for election as any other Officer on the Committee so long as they have been a full-time authors’ agent for not less than five years.
+In exceptional circumstances e.g. experience in another area of the publishing industry, length of service requirements may be subject to the discretion of the Committee.

-The Secretary shall give notice to Member Agencies in writing (which can include by email and which will include the agenda) of no less than two weeks of all meetings of the Association, keep and circulate to Members Agencies the minutes of such meetings, and conduct the correspondence and keep the records of the Association.
+The Secretary shall give notice of all meetings of the Association to Member Agencies in writing (which can include email), within 14 days of the meeting.
+The Secretary shall send the Agenda to all Member Agencies within 7 days of the meeting and keep and circulate to Member Agencies the minutes of such meetings.
+The Secretary shall also conduct the correspondence and keep the records of the Association.
 Such records shall be passed on to the Secretary’s successor and other Committee Members shall also pass on relevant correspondence and documents to the Secretary within one month of leaving office.